qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 Random points inside polygons
 -----------------------------
-Creates a new point layer with a given number of random points, all of them within a given layer.
+Creates a new point layer with a given number of random points inside each polygon of the input polygon layer.

-Together with the point number. two different sampling strategies can be chosen.
+Two sampling strategies are available:

+* Points count: number of points for each feature
+* Points density: density of points for each feature

 A minimum distance can be specified, to avoid points being too close to each other.